Gmrylbx/AnECI/README.md

 anomaly or attack.
 Thus, to address the aforementioned challenges simultaneously, we propose a novel robust framework for attributed network embedding by preserving Community Information (AnECI).
-Rather than using pairwise connection based micro-structure, we try to guide the node embedding by the community structure, which is expected to own stronger anti-interference ability.
-Specially, we put forward with a new modularity function for high-order proximity and soft network partition to guide the network embedding of an attributed graph encoder.
+Rather than using pairwise connection based micro-structure, we try to guide the node embedding by the underlying community structure learned from data itself as an unsupervised learning, which is expected to own stronger anti-interference ability.
+Specially, we put forward with a new modularity function for high-order proximity and overlapped community to guide the network embedding of an attributed graph encoder.
 We conducted extensive experiments on node classification, anomaly detection and community detection tasks on real benchmark data sets, and the results show that AnECI